 Three types of digital text content

-If you’re interested in knowing more about professionals who craft different types of text content, please visit the post about the Gordian knot of writing.
+If you’re interested in knowing more about professionals who craft these and other types of text content, please visit the post about the Gordian knot of writing.

 However, I believe that only three digital content types deserve to be called “Content 007”: